The Roman Quarter

 The proposals submitted by Vincent & Brown, created in collaboration with heritage and townscape specialists Montagu Evans and Reform Landscape Architects, provide a unique opportunity to regenerate public realm around the site.
 The creation of a vibrant new corridor through Tanner Street, formally a Roman road, to connect with the newly pedestrianised Tanners Moat, will result in a new, attractive, usable space.

 As local architects, we are extremely privileged to play an intrinsic part in such an exciting and pivotal opportunity for the City, that will boost York’s economic recovery, post Covid-19.
-The project is predicted to bring major investment of more than £20 million per annum to York’s economy and boost tourism by 500,000 visitors each year.
-This true mixed-use development will deliver educational benefits through a world class heritage attraction and create an estimated 500 new jobs for the local community.
+The project is predicted to bring major investment of more than £20 million per annum to York’s economy and boost tourism by over 500,000 visitors each year.
+This true mixed-use development will deliver educational benefits through a world class heritage attraction and create an estimated 600 new jobs for the local community.

 Rougier Street Developments Ltd / North Star IM